yeraydiazdiaz/futureproof/README.md

 Futureproof was designed to wrap ThreadPoolExecutor, however version 0.2+ includes limited support ProcessPoolExecutor but only for Python3.7+.

-When using ProcessPoolExecutor a "OSError: handle is closed" error is known to be printed from the interpreter exit handler, seemingly caused by worker processed being shut down prematurely.
+When using ProcessPoolExecutor a "OSError: handle is closed" error is known to be printed from the interpreter exit handler, seemingly caused by a worker process being shut down prematurely.
 This does not affect the execution of the tasks.

 ## concurrent.futures has problems?
 What problems?